2021 Indian Premier League: COVID-19 impact

 Due to the worsening COVID-19 situation in India, several players, including Liam Livingstone and Adam Zampa, withdrew from the tournament.
 After the Chennai leg of the tournament, Ravichandran Ashwin left the Delhi Capitals bio-bubble to "support [his] family" during the pandemic.
 On 3 May 2021, the scheduled match between Kolkata Knight Riders and Royal Challengers Bangalore was postponed after two Kolkata players tested positive for COVID-19.
 On the same day, three members of the Chennai Super Kings camp – including their bowling coach Lakshmipathy Balaji and CEO Kasi Viswanathan, tested positive.
 Later, the entire Delhi Capitals team was put into quarantine.
 Mumbai Indians and Sunrisers Hyderabad skipped their practice sessions ahead of their match on 4 May.
 As a result, the BCCI looked at hosting the remaining fixtures of the tournament in Mumbai.

 However, on 4 May 2021, the Chennai Super Kings versus Rajasthan Royals match, scheduled for the following day, was also postponed due to the Chennai players being in quarantine.
 Later the same day, Hyderabad's Wriddhiman Saha and Delhi's Amit Mishra tested positive for the virus.
 On 4 May, the season was suspended indefinitely.
 On 5 May 2021, Michael Hussey, the batting coach of Chennai, became the first overseas individual to test positive.
 Tim Seifert and Prasidh Krishna of Kolkata tested positive as well.

 On 6 May 2021, a group of English counties made an offer to host the remaining matches of the tournament in England in September 2021.
 But Sourav Ganguly, the president of the BCCI, ruled out the possibility of the tournament being completed in England or India, citing difficulties around quarantine rules.
 The BCCI were looking to play the remaining matches in September and October 2021, a plan that was confirmed on 25 July.
 It was then announced that the remainder of the tournament would take place in the UAE.
 The second half started on 19 September, with the final to be held on 15 October in Dubai.
 After the relocation to the UAE, the organisers were looking to allow at least 50% capacity of vaccinated audience in the stadium, if permitted by the local government.
 Four days before the restart, spectators who followed COVID-19 protocols were allowed in.

 Venues

-Matches in the first leg were played in Delhi, Ahmedabad, Mumbai and Chennai.
-In addition, the Eden Gardens in Kolkata and M. Chinnaswamy Stadium in Bangalore were also scheduled to host matches, but they were relocated.
+Matches during the first stage of the competition were played in Delhi, Ahmedabad, Mumbai and Chennai.
+Eden Gardens in Kolkata and the M. Chinnaswamy Stadium in Bangalore were also scheduled to host matches, but these were relocated.

-After the tournament was shifted to the UAE, the matches were held in Dubai, Sharjah, and Abu Dhabi.
+After the tournament was shifted to the UAE, matches were held in Dubai, Sharjah, and Abu Dhabi.